0.1 What is Shiny?

 Shiny makes it significantly easier for the R programmer to create web apps by:

-Introducing a new style of programming called reactive programming which automatically tracks the dependencies of a code chunk.
+Introducing a new style of programming called reactive programming which automatically tracks the dependencies of pieces of code.
 This means that whenever an input changes, Shiny can automatically figure out how to do the smallest amount of work to update all the related outputs.

 People use Shiny to:

-Create dashboards that track important performance indicators, and facilitate drill down into surprising results.
+Create dashboards that track important high-level performance indicators, while facilitating drill down into metrics that need more investigation.

 Replace hundreds of pages of PDFs with interactive apps that allow the user to jump to the exact slice of the results that they care about.